-Global Studies MA Fall 2017 Core Courses
+Global Studies MA Fall 2021 Core Courses

-(all first year Global Studies MA students)
+(required for all first year REEES Global Studies MA students)

-Instructor: Dr. Betsy Olson
+Instructor: Dr. Graeme Robertson

-GLBL 702: Global Politics, Institutions and Societies
+GLBL 702: Global Politics, Institutions, and Societies

 Instructor: Dr. Erica Johnson